xavier-cr1/clickup-mcp-server/README.md

 - API errors
 - Rate limiting

-## Sponsor Message
+## Support the Developer

 When using this server, you may occasionally see a small sponsor message with a link to this repository included in tool responses.
 I hope you can support the project!

-## Support the Developer

-If you find this project useful, please consider supporting
+If you find this project useful, please consider supporting:

 [![Sponsor TaazKareem](https://img.shields.io/badge/Sponsor-TaazKareem-orange?logo=github)](https://github.com/sponsors/TaazKareem)